———————–FM Portables Mega-Shootout 2023———————–

 Quieting Curve: Related to sensitivity, this is the ability of a radio to quickly quiet the background noise as weak signals grow stronger.
 Two radios may be equal in sensitivity to very weak signals, but as that signal grows just a bit stronger it may improve much more quickly on a radio with a better quieting curve, producing a noise-free signal, while another radio might still sound weak and noisy.
 Since most FM listeners rarely listen to signals at the threshold of audibility, the quieting curve may be of more importance than raw sensitivity.

 Selectivity: The ability of a radio to separate signals that are close together on the dial.
 Generally, this is more of a problem in metropolitan areas where there are many closely-spaced stations, and at high elevations where signals may be received from great distances, thereby crowding the dial with stations from several regions.
-Add to this the almost explosive recent growth of FM translator stations – low power FM transmitters which enhance the coverage area of an existing station, and the FM dial has become much more crowded than it once was.
+Add to this the explosive recent growth of FM translator stations – low power FM transmitters which enhance the coverage area of an existing station, and the FM dial has become much more crowded than it once was.
 At my hill-side location I can receive signals from all over New England and New York.
+(I now live in Kentucky but even in my new more rural area I am at a high elevation and the FM dial is completely full with no totally dead frequencies…none.
 DSP radios have greatly improved selectivity which used to only be attainable with relatively high cost filters…now even relatively inexpensive FM radios may have excellent selectivity.

-Images & Double Tuning: Related to selectivity, many older radios, especially portables, have a problem with double tuning.
-This is where an FM station appears to have two peaks as you tune across it.
-The problem is that the secondary peak, which is usually weaker, may cover another station close to it on the dial.
+Images & Double or Triple Tuning: Related to selectivity, many older radios, especially portables and less expensive tabletops, have a problem with double or triple tuning.
+This is where an FM station appears to have two or three peaks as you tune across it.
+The problem is that the secondary peaks, which are weaker than the true peak, may cover another station close to it on the dial.
 This is very common with older portables and typical table and clock radios…most typical FM portables from the past have some degree of this problem and even proper alignment may not eliminate it.
-Images are ghosts of signals popping up at other places on the dial than their actual frequency where they can cover up signals you want to hear.
+Images on the other hand are ghosts of signals popping up at other places on the dial than their actual frequency where they can cover up signals you want to hear.
 This is a big problem with many older FM designs especially in inexpensive radios.

 Capture Ratio: Exclusively an FM characteristic this is the ability of a radio to ignore the weaker of two or more signals on the SAME frequency (co-channel).
 The best FM receivers have an excellent capture ratio of 2 db or less so one signal only has to be a little stronger than the other to be received clearly.
 This allows that radio to receive different stations on the same frequency by re-orienting the antenna or moving the radio…first one station “pops in”, then the other.
 With a less good (higher number) capture ratio those two signals interfere with each other, and only one or sometimes neither may be heard clearly.
 Excellent capture ratio also helps minimize multipath distortion as discussed below.